 The Nominating Committee is empowered by the Board through clearly defined terms of reference to ensure that there are appropriate procedures in place for the nomination, selection and evaluation of Directors.
-The Nominating Committee assesses the effectiveness of the Board as a whole and each of the Board Committees as well as the contribution of each individual Director, including the Independent Non-Executive Directors and the Executive Chairman and Managing Director on an annual basis.
+The Nominating Committee assesses the effectiveness of the Board as a whole and each of the Board Committees as well as the contribution of each individual Director, including the Independent Non-Executive Directors, Executive Chairman and Managing Director on an annual basis.
 All assessments and evaluations carried out by the Nominating Committee in discharging its duties are documented in the minutes of meetings.

-The objective of the assessment of the effectiveness of the Board as a whole, the Board Committee and the contribution of each director was to improve the Board and the Committee's effectiveness and to enhance the Director's awareness on the key areas that need to be addressed.
+The objective of the assessment of the effectiveness of the Board as a whole, the Board Committee and the contribution of each Director was to improve the Board and the Committee's effectiveness and to enhance the Director's awareness on the key areas that need to be addressed.
 The evaluation result was tabled for consideration of the Nominating Committee and its recommendations to the Board.

-The Board, through the Nominating Committee's annual appraisal process, believes that it possesses the required mix of skills, experience and other qualities including core competencies brought by Non-Executive Directors which enables it to discharge its duties in an effective manner.
-This mixture of experience and expertise is deemed necessary in light of the increasing challenging economic and operating environment in which the Group operates.
+The Board, through the Nominating Committee's annual appraisal process, believes that it possesses the required mix of skills, experience and other qualities including core competencies brought by Independent Non-Executive Directors which enables it to discharge its duties in an effective manner in light of the challenging economic and operating environment in which the Group operates.
 Furthermore, the Board continuously reviews its size and composition with particular consideration on its impact on the effective functioning of the Board.